bennyboer/adobe-font-grabber/README.md

 Tool to copy all fonts installed via Adobe CC to a folder of your choice.

+## Download

+You can download a pre-built binary for 64-bit Windows on the GitHub releases page under "Assets": https://github.com/bennyboer/adobe-font-grabber/releases
+If you do not use Windows you will have to built your own binary (See [Building](#building)).

 ## Usage

 Use the tool on your command line as follows: